MartinHolts/school-tu-web-dev/README.md

-# TU-web-development
+# TU-Web-Development
-TU web development course's school work.
+School assignments from Tallinn University's web development course.

+The functions and comments in the code are written in Estonian, as the studies at Tallinn University were conducted in Estonian.

-You can run docker-compose to start php and mysql server to run the php code.
-You can also use localhost server like xampp to create server.
+To run the PHP code, you can use docker-compose to start the PHP and MySQL servers.
+Alternatively, you can use a local server like XAMPP.